bengreatrix/cops_and_robbers_project/README.md

 </TR>
 </TABLE>

-*NOTE 1:  I have your proposals...don't move the goal posts!*

-*NOTE 2:  For activities less than 100% complete, you should differentiate between what you completed and what you were unable to complete.
-I suggest you add details in a bullet list below.*

 ---

 ## What did you learn from this project?

-*For example, what concepts from class do you now have a solid understanding of?
-What new techniques did you learn?*

-*Also, what challenges did you face, and how did you overcome these?
-Be specific.*

 We now have a solid understanding of editing urdf files for models, subscribing/publishing to topics, setting up networks, and writing logic for turtlebots.
 We learned techniques such as creating state machines, spinning code, and using callbacks.